xcore/sc_multi_uart/doc/programming_guide.rst

 Structure
 ~~~~~~~~~~

-This is an overview of the key header files that are required, as well as the thread structure and information regarding the buffering provision and requirements for the component.
+This is an overview of the key header files that are required, as well as the logical core structure and information regarding the buffering provision and requirements for the component.

 Source Code
 ++++++++++++